-Switchblade Drone: Small, Spring-loaded, & Deadly
+Switchblade Drone: Small, Spring-Loaded and Deadly

 Designed by AeroVironment Inc, the Switchblade 300 and 600 are man-portable, operator-guided, loitering munitions also known as suicide drones.